 Cangas del Narcea.
 Vintage party.
 From 7 to October 21.
 This town that heads the wine region of the Wines of the Land of Cangas, celebrates these days its particular vintage.
 The downtown streets of the village are filled with craft stalls and traditional products.
 The grape is transported in maniegas and is stepped on without more help than the bare feet of the waiters.
 After this act in an adjoining tent a monumental espicha based on native products and more Cangas wine is celebrated.

 LLanes.
 Fabes Day From the 12 to the 22 for October.
-The Council of Llanes has its own specialties in the preparation and elaboration of the regional dish.
-The traditional fabada is, if possible, even more flavorful when adding the "pantruque" (corn flour and egg bun).
-And inside the Council, in the Valley of Ardisana, a bean of smaller size is grown than that of fabada which stands out for its green color and especially for its exquisite and mild flavor: the verdina.
-All this is reflected in the menus that these days elaborate the restaurants of the capital.
+The Council of Llanes has its own specialties in the preparation and preparation of the regional dish.
+The traditional fabada is, even if possible, more tasty when adding the "pantruque" (cornmeal bun and egg).
+And inside the Council, in the Ardisana Valley, a bean is grown smaller than that of fabada that stands out for its green color and especially for its exquisite and smooth flavor: the green.
+All this is reflected in the menus that these days make the restaurants of the capital.

 Boal.
 Honey Fair, last weekend of October.
 The weekend closest to the November 1 is celebrated.
 It is the most important event held in the Melero municipality of Boal, which includes the sale and exhibition of honey and apicultural material, ethnographic samples, exposure of new technologies, thematic talks on beekeeping and cultural events.